Frequently Asked Questions

 I would like a career in wildlife.
 What do I have to do?

 To become a native animal expert, you can undertake informal and formal education.
-By informal, I mean read whatever literature you find on Australian wildlife from your local and school libraries and consider joining a Society like ours.
+By informal, I mean reading whatever literature you find on Australian wildlife from your local and school libraries and considering joining a society like ours.
 Formal education can be undertaken by enrolling in a specialised course at Charles Sturt University at Bathurst or other science courses at local universities.
 To start your career before you leave school, you might like to write to or visit all your local fauna parks and vets and volunteer your services in any capacity.
 You could also volunteer to work with National Parks or a local wildlife rescue group.
 Any such experience, plus formal qualifications, would be an excellent start to your chosen career.

 What is the effect of drought on wildlife?